kaifsiddiquei/GITBOOK/support-community/faqs.md

 ---

 *Ready to explore contact information?
-Continue to the next section to learn how to get in touch with the DEXGO team.*
+Continue to the next section to learn how to get in touch with the DecNect team.*